sashkoristov/DAppMaster-2020W/project/project.md

 Serverless functions always see a fresh filesystem, but for `bwa` it's useful to have files persist.
 We recommend to write a simple abstraction that stashes & fetches the `tmp` folder to an S3/Object Storage folder for AWS Lambda functions, and thus fakes continuity between functions (at least between `bwa` steps).

+Note: Outputs of some functions are string (e.g., aln1 of the function bwaAlnR1.
+You can use this for the folder name if the function has more outputs)

 #### Split (`split`)

 This function should create splits of the reference genome `NC_000913.3.fasta` based on the specified input chunks.
 Every split should be identical to the reference genome file, except that bases outside the split's window are replaced (masked) with `N` (null character).

-The function gets all inputs from the FC and passes the ones that are needed for subsequent base  functions.
+The function gets all inputs from the FC and passes the ones that this function does not need, but are needed for subsequent base  functions (R1, R2, chunks).

 The function outputs a collection with the file names of splitted chunks.